21Afnan/21Afnan/README.md

 ## 🎯 Goals for 2025

 - 🎓 Become a teaching assistant or tech mentor in AI.
-- 🤝 Launch 2+ AI tools to help people in daily life.
 - 📱 Publish a Flutter-based mobile app.
 - 🧠 Master LLMs and AI Agents development.